alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 [https://api.example.com](https://api.example.com)

-As of now nginx should respond with `502 Bad Gateway` error code, because we did not start our docker application instances
+As of now nginx should respond with `502 Bad Gateway` error code, because we did not start our docker application instances.

 5. Start both applications containers with external port mapping as below:
 *(assuming application is listening port 80, change to your own, depending on